Running economy: Factors affecting running economy

 There are a number of variables that may affect running economy: vertical motion while running, the ability of the muscles to absorb energy during the shock of landing and transfer it to push-off, biomechanical factors, technique and type of activity, fitness and training, age, fatigue, gender, race, weight of clothing and shoes, and environmental conditions.

-Various studies have shown marathon runners to be more economical than middle distance runners and sprinters at speeds of 6–12 miles per hour (10–19 kilometers per hour).
+Various studies have shown marathon runners to be more economical than middle distance runners and sprinters at speeds of 6 to 12 mph.
 At those speeds, film analysis has shown that sprinters and middle distance have more vertical motion than marathoners.

 Anthropometry

 Running economy also depends on many innate characteristics with some body characteristics naturally giving runners an advantage.
 Some of these include height, limb length, and body mass distribution in certain areas of the body.

 Limbs are a greater distance from a person's center of mass, so they have greater rotational inertia compared to the rest of the body.
 As a result, limbs require more energy to move, so their morphology plays a role in running economy.
 In the legs, an increased weight in the feet relates to running economy since they are located most distally from the hips, slightly smaller than average feet are ideal for optimizing running economy.
 This is also why shoe choice affects running economy.
 Weight carried in the thighs also plays a role with weight distributed closer to the hip joint, but does not affect running economy as much as foot morphology.
 In one study, weights were added to the runners' feet and thighs and they found that VO₂ consumption increased twice as much in trials with weights on feet compared to thighs.
 While the distribution of mass in limbs has been correlated to running economy, there is no consensus on whether or not limb length is a factor.

 An ideal body for optimal running economy would include height slightly smaller than average for males and slightly greater for females, low body fat percentage, leg mass distributed closer to the hip joint, and a narrow pelvis with smaller than average feet.
 It has also been shown that there might be an inverse relationship between body weight and running economy.
 However this relationship is small, as the energy used in running is similar among people of different sizes.
 It's also possible that this relation has nothing to do with body mass and could be caused by inter-individual differences in physique.